udialter/Website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student of Quantitative Methods in Psychology 1
+role: PhD Student in Quantitative Methodology

 # Organizations/Affiliations to show in About widget
 organizations: